4bitFox/divergence-meter/README.md

 ## Wiring:

+> [!CAUTION]
-We are working with High Voltage here!
+> We are working with High Voltage here!
 Be careful and don't get yourself or others hurt!

 ### GPIO on the Pico: